kutoru/me/README.md

 # ?

-A simple website about me and my projects
+An outdated website about me and my projects.

+The new version can be found [here](https://github.com/kutoru/me-v2)